metalbear-co/mirrord.dev/content/docs/overview/faq.md

 ## My local process gets permission (EACCESS) error on file access

-If your cluster is running on Bottlerocket or have SELinux enabled, please try enabling the `privileged` flag for the in the agent configuration:
+If your cluster is running on Bottlerocket or has SELinux enabled, please try enabling the `privileged` flag in the agent configuration:
 ```json
 {
   "agent": {